Amman – In 2013, Nour Issa and Ahmed Hakim, both in their 20s, fled Sudan’s war-torn Darfur region to Khartoum, and then flew to Jordan.

 Before coming to Jordan, Hakim was a restaurant worker near the Sudanese border with Chad.
 “I left because the government and ‘Janjaweed’ militias attacked and burned our villages on suspicion that we were insurgents.
 They killed my brother,” Hakim told Al Jazeera, referring to the Sudanese government-backed militia that has carried out attacks against the local population throughout the war in Darfur.

-I was then asked to get into a van with five other [refugees] and keep my head down.
-We were totally submissive … as they yelled 'slaves', 'rebels', and other racist slurs at us.
+and keep my head down.
+We were totally submissive … as they yelled ‘slaves’, ‘rebels’, and other racist slurs at us.”]

 Life was hard for Hakim and other Sudanese refugees in Amman.
 Unable to work legally, some also suffered from racially motivated attacks.
 But despite the hardships he faced in both Darfur and as a refugee on the streets of Amman, Hakim says that the day he returned to Sudan was the “worst day of my life”.